 Medical Myth #6: It’s Your Fault, Especially if You’re Overweight

-Fat shaming and fat blaming are common – and not even necessarily hidden.
+Women who are overweight are especially likely to be told it’s because they’re fat – even if barely above what would be medically considered a healthy weight – which is a far wider range than convention medicine has led us to believe.
+Fat shaming and fat blaming are common – and aren't even necessarily subtle or hidden.
 A 2003 survey of 620 primary care physicians found that more than half viewed obese patients as “awkward, unattractive, ugly, and noncompliant.”

-Your symptoms, your conditions, your diagnoses are not your fault!
+Bottom line: Your symptoms, your conditions, your diagnoses are not your fault and your weight may have little or nothing to do with your symptoms!
 So put internalized shame and blame down, and get the diagnosis you need – and if your doctor (or any provider) is blaming or shaming you, you can point out that you don’t appreciate their bias.

 Medical Myth # 7: We’re Just Small Men